salmon-kg/TinyButMighty/README.md

 - Code folder contains the relevant code files.

 #### When using this dataset, please cite:
-- Citation will be update
+- Citation will be updated